Skip Ribbon Commands

 Levodopa is absorbed by the brain cells and turned into the chemical dopamine, which is used to transmit messages between the parts of the brain and nerves that control movement.
 Increasing the levels of dopamine helps to improve movement problems.

-Complex Motor Disorders - Medicines - Side Effects, Precautions, and Contraindications
+Medicines to Treat Paediatric Complex Motor Disorders - Side Effects, Precautions, and Contraindications

-What side effects can Complex Motor Disorders - Medicines cause?
+What side effects can Medicines to Treat Paediatric Complex Motor Disorders cause?

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).